jasonacox/tuyapower/README.md

     ```bash
     python3 -m tuyapower
     ```
-3. For Device KEY: If your device is running Firmware 1.0.5 or above, you will need to obtain the Device Key.
+3. For Device KEY: If your device is running the latest protocol version 3.3 (often seen with Firmware 1.0.5 or above), you will need to obtain the Device Key.
 This is used to connect with the device and decrypt the response data.
 The following are instructions to do this and are based on <https://github.com/codetheweb/tuyapi/blob/master/docs/SETUP.md>:

     * Create a Tuya developer account on [iot.tuya.com](https://iot.tuya.com/)
     * Go to Cloud Development -> Create a project  (note the Authorization Key: *ID* & *Secret* for below)